kelly-kellerheikkila/react-user-manager/README.md

 # react-user-manager
-This is a simple ReactJS/Redux example of an admin user module, such as what would be used as part of a larger platform.
+This is a simple ReactJS/Redux demo of an admin user module, such as what would be used as part of a larger platform.
+Its purpose is to show an example of Kelly Keller-Heikkila's JavaScript development work.

 Features of this demo include:

 * Create new users, assign package licenses to them, remove licenses, and delete users
 * Count of current licensed users vs. max licensed users is maintained throughout